- This project was awarded to Quigg Bros., Inc. in January 2014. Construction is slated to begin in early spring 2014.

 • Installing large steel sheets, called column jackets, around existing columns.
 This will help prevent them from crumbling during a sizeable earthquake.

 • Adding supports to the crossbeams which hold up the bridges.
-The added supports are called bolsters, which create a wider base for the bridge decks to lie on.
+The added supports are called bolsters, which create a wider base for the bridge girders to lie on.

 • Installing girder stops.
 Girder stops are similar to bolsters.
-They add strength to the bridges and prevent the bridge decks from sliding around on the crossbeams.
+They add strength to the bridges and prevent the bridge girders from sliding around on the crossbeams.

 Safety – Strengthening bridge columns, crossbeams and girders helps keep drivers safer by reducing the risk of damage during an earthquake.
 Concrete columns are less likely to crumble and bridge girders are less likely to slide off trusses and beams.